 Welcome!
 To our new Beyond Type 1 and Beyond Type 2 website!
 Hear from the team about the change.

-While each brand of CGM technology works slightly different, they have many similarities. (*Most of the details described below do not apply to Senseonics’ implantable Eversense CGM technology.)
+While each brand of CGM technology operates differently, they share many similarities. (*Note: Most of the details outlined below do not apply to the Senseonics Eversense CGM, which uses implantable technology.)

-• Most CGM sensors need to be replaced about every two weeks—this varies slightly depending on brand and model.
+• Most CGM sensors are replaced roughly every two weeks, though this depends on the brand and model.

 A few of the benefits of using a CGM include: